113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering add-category
 {: #add-category-offering}

 Run the following command to add a category tag to a product.
 You can provide either the category name or tag, which you can find by running the `ibmcloud catalog offering category-options` command.
 The products must be placed in a category to be visible in the catalog.
+Default is `Developer tools`.

 ```bash
 ibmcloud catalog offering category-options [--output FORMAT]